masakazu-kojo/freemarket_sample_32b/README.md

 - has_many :credit_cards
 - has_many :todos
 - has_many :informations
-- has_many :identitys
-- has_many :addresss
-- has_many :profiles
 - has_many :tradings
 - has_many :purchaseds
 - has_many :comments
+- has_one :identitys
+- has_one :addresss
+- has_one :profiles

 ## Identitys(本人確認情報)
 |Type|Colume|Options|